 A few guests heard about the conference through The Third Wave: it was great to see an organization aimed at changing culture effectively growing this community.

 WHO KEEPS COMING BACK?

 Return attendees were around as well, with faces I recognized from last year.
-The community is growing, and there were some psychedelic celebrities in attendance who weren’t speaking but attending as a guests.
+The community is growing, and there were some psychedelic celebrities in attendance who weren’t speaking, but attended as guests.
 These included Rick Doblin, the grandfather of MAPS; Dennis McKenna, the brother of renowned Terence McKenna; Hamilton Morris of the VICE show Hamilton’s Pharmacopia; Adam Strauss, creator of The Mushroom Cure (listen to our interview with Adam about psychedelics and OCD); and Justin Townsend of MycoMeditations.

 The return attendees come to the Horizons conference to engage with the community that surrounds the space that they support or work within.
 There were also a few others who have a strong connection to plant medicines, including understudies who have been traveling around the world working with plant medicines, and active practitioners who host underground circles where people can go to find healing.

 I was also a repeat attendee, and my return was in continuing to write on the topic and spread knowledge of the community and healing that is occurring within the psychedelic space.

 MY OVERALL IMPRESSION:

 This was a landmark event for the psychedelic community.
 Michael Pollan is bringing awareness of this movement to the forefront of media, with appearances on late night shows, NPR, and various podcasts – not to mention a large book tour through the nation.

 For him to speak at Horizons felt like a collision of the biggest psychedelic conference and the most publicized book on psychedelics in decades, leading to a sold-out Saturday night.
 His name brought in many newcomers and opened up conversation into the public realm.